Cocktail Glass Candles: Care Guide + How to Reuse the Glass

 • Do not microwave the candle.

-• Don’t add water or any foreign objects.
+• Don't add water or any foreign objects to the wax pool.

 sipping scents cocktail candle